-Within 15 seconds, every “Idea!”
+Within 15 seconds, every Idea, Idea!
 I had about my book was long gone.
-No matter which way I turned in my cage, The Budget and The Bill appeared magically in front of me, like those creepy twins in The Shining.
-Before I knew what had happened, I’d opened up my Excel file and rerouted all our disposable income to retirement savings.
+No matter which way I turned, the Budget and the Bill appeared magically in front of me, like those creepy twins in The Shining.
+Before I knew what was happening, I’d opened an Excel file and mapped out how to reroute all our disposable income to retirement savings.
 I’d also had several imaginary conversations with my husband, in which I failed to convince him that these new austerity measures constituted a rational and sustainable course of action.

-But the thing we don’t always think about—the thing I forgot when I strolled cocksure into my office on Monday—is that you’ve got to protect your writing mind as fiercely as you protect your writing time.
+But the thing we don’t always think about—the thing I forgot when I strolled cocksure into my office that Monday—is that attention is as precious a resource as the hours of your day.
+Which means that after setting aside time to write (and after managing to actually show up for that time), you’ve got to protect your writing mind as fiercely as you protect your writing time.

 The way to do so is to create a refuge for our writing—a space that protects us from the mental and emotional disruptors that can derail our writing practice.
 It might seem funny to focus on where we do our writing, instead of the willpower we bring to the work.
 Doesn’t it somehow seem like focus goes hand in hand with adulthood?
 Like we should be able to plop down and concentrate at the drop of a hat?
 That’d be lovely.
 But in fact, the setting in which we do our work shapes how settled, satisfied, and productive we are.
 So, when you reconfigure your office into a writing refuge—rather than a space for all your faculty work—it’s easier to achieve the extended focus we need to get and stay immersed in our manuscripts.